Emergency Dentistry – Bedford, VA

 How to Handle Common Dental Emergencies

 Dental emergencies are generally caused either by poor oral hygiene or some form of trauma.
 As soon as you start experiencing severe or unusual dental pain, or as soon as you realize that you’ve suffered from an oral injury, give us a call.
-We’ll give you some advice for dealing with the situation on your own until you can get to our office.
+We’ll give you some advice for dealing with the situation on your own until you can get to our dental office.
 Below are some tips to keep in mind in the event of some common dental emergencies.

 Some tooth pain is caused by food getting stuck in your teeth, and you can relieve it by flossing or rinsing your mouth.
 If that doesn’t help, you may have an infected tooth.
 Until you can be treated, take over-the-counter pain relievers such as ibuprofen and periodically apply an ice bag to your face over the affected area.